Back

 Section 8.
 Intellectual Property Rights

-1. All College Board tests, including digital PSAT 10, test-related documents and materials, and test preparation materials ("Test Content") are copyrighted works owned by College Board and protected by the laws of the United States and other countries.
+1. All College Board tests, including the PSAT 10, test-related documents and materials, and test preparation materials ("Test Content") are copyrighted works owned by College Board and protected by the laws of the United States and other countries.

 Section 9.
 ARBITRATION OF DISPUTES AND CLASS ACTION WAIVER